Corylus cornuta: Description

-The male flowers are catkins that form in autumn, pollinating the single female flowers the following spring to allow the fruits to mature through the summer.
+The male flowers are firm catkins which form in clusters of 1-3 units on the previous year's twigs.
+They become elongated and pendulous in spring.
+Single female flowers develop in early spring.

 The beaked hazelnut is named for its fruit, which is a nut enclosed in a husk with a tubular extension 2–4 cm long that resembles a beak.
 Tiny filaments protrude from the husk and may stick into, and irritate, skin that contacts them.
 The spherical nuts are small and surrounded by a hard shell.
 The beaked hazel is the hardiest of all hazel species, surviving temperatures of -50 C at its northern limits.

 It has a shallow and dense root system which is typically only 15 cm deep, with a single taproot which may extend 0.6 m below the surface.

 Varieties

 There are two varieties, divided by geography: